pyTMD/timescale/doc/source/getting_started/Contributing.rst

 Continuous Integration
 ^^^^^^^^^^^^^^^^^^^^^^
 We use `GitHub Actions <https://github.com/pyTMD/timescale/actions>`_ continuous integration (CI) services to build and test the project on Linux (Ubuntu) and Mac Operating Systems.
-The configuration files for this service are in `.github/workflows <https://github.com/pyTMD/timescale/blob/main/.github/workflows>`_.
+The configuration files for this service are in the `GitHub workflows <https://github.com/pyTMD/timescale/tree/main/.github/workflows>`_ directory.
 The workflows rely on the `environment.yml <https://github.com/pyTMD/timescale/blob/main/environment.yml>`_ and `requirements-dev.txt <https://github.com/pyTMD/timescale/blob/main/requirements-dev.txt>`_ files to install the required dependencies.

 The GitHub Actions jobs include: